-This section looks at how tax is collected from pension income.
+This page looks at how tax is collected from pension income.

 Tax can generally be collected in two ways – either taken from you before you get the rest of the money, or you pay it direct to HM Revenue & Customs (HMRC) after receiving the money.
 Sometimes it is a combination of the two – you might have some tax taken from the income before you get it and then have to pay more, or claim a refund, depending on your own tax situation.

 If the person paying your income to you deducts tax from your income before paying you the income due to you, it is often known as having tax deducted at source.

 This means you only receive the net amount of income after tax, rather than the gross amount.
 When you are working out how much tax you are due to pay, you have to include the gross amount of your income; that is, the amount before any tax has been deducted from it.